-Pouring A Round Of Pensacola’s Past
+Pouring a Round of Pensacola’s Past

-By John D Melvin II
+About John D Melvin II

 A lifelong resident of Pensacola Florida, John Melvin’s passion for history is manifest in his educational and professional endeavors.
 He received undergraduate degrees in history and philosophy and a graduate degree in history from the University of West Florida.
 After teaching early American history at Pensacola State College as an adjunct professor, John settled into a career as an instructional systems designer in which he creates web-based training for the United States government.
 Nevertheless, John considers himself first and foremost a historian.